Grimler91/samsung-docs/docs/Odin.md

 If you just wanna to flash firmware onto a Samsung phone, click Hreidmar button below, or use leaked Odin. \
 It is an implementation of this protocol, tested on Samsung Galaxy A20s.

-## Handshake
-To perform a handshake, you need to send "ODIN", and check if response is "LOKE". \
-It is also known as protocol initialization.
-It can be done once for an USB connection.

 ## Defaults
 * Read/Write timeout for file transfer: 30000 (30 seconds)
 * Packet size for file transfer: 131072 (128 KiB)